LACMIP/emu/docs/_documentation/taxonomy.md

 EMu stores taxonomy as a massive lookup list.
 Each level of taxonomic hierarchy, e.g. species or family or subclass, is a level in the lookup list.
 This means that you can find records based on their relationships to other records, like all the species in a genus.
 This also helps LACMIP maintain updated taxonomy because edits made to parent records automatically affect child records; for instance, if the name of a genus changes you only need to edit the single genus-level record and all the species within that genus will inherit those changes.

-If you need to edit the rank of a taxonomy record, e.g. "Psocodea exists as an order but should now be a superorder," you'll need to contact the Museum's database manager, as LACMIP staff do not have permission to make these edits.

 ## Creating a new taxonomy record

 Prior to creating a new taxonomy record, it is essential that you search for it to make sure your taxon doesn't already exist in EMu.
-We occasionally have duplicate taxon records where the name is unaccepted and needed to be synonymized with two different valid names, but in no other circumstance should we create duplicate taxonomy records. **EMu will not give any kind of warning if you are about to create a duplicate**, so the responsibility is on you.
+We occasionally have duplicate taxon records where the name is unaccepted and needed to be synonymized with two different accepted names, but in no other circumstance should we create duplicate taxonomy records. **EMu will not give any kind of warning if you are about to create a duplicate**, so the responsibility is on you.
 {: .notice--warning}

 ### Invertebrates tab